python/cpython/Doc/c-api/init.rst

    The *argc* and *argv* parameters should be prepared exactly as those which are passed to a C program's :c:func:`main` function (converted to ``wchar_t`` :c:func:`Py_DecodeLocale`).
-It is important to note that the argument list may be modified (but the contents of the strings pointed to by the argument list are not).
+It is important to note that the argument list entries may be modified to point to strings other than those passed in (however, the contents of the strings pointed to by the argument list are not modified).

    The return value will be ``0`` if the interpreter exits normally (i.e., without an exception), ``1`` if the interpreter exits due to an exception,